FDA panel weighs US approval for Alzheimer's drug from Eisai and Biogen | Health

 - United States

-These documents, however, should not be viewed as indicative of a final FDA decision and its views may change after discussions of the panel, the agency's office of neuroscience Acting Director Teresa Buracchio said at the meeting.
+She told the panel the agency believes the late-stage trial data makes "a compelling case" that the drug provides a clinically meaningful benefit, which the FDA defines as improvement in how a patient feels, functions or survives.
+However, she stressed that the agency has not yet made up its mind about whether to approve the treatment and its view could change based on the panel's discussions.

+Jefferies analyst Michael Yee in a note said the advisory meeting "is progressing smoothly and remains on track for a likely positive vote."
 Several Wall Street analysts read the commentary in the FDA briefing documents as a sign that traditional approval was likely.
 UBS analyst Colin Bristow had said he expects Friday's panel meeting "to essentially be a formality" that will lead to approval and broaden access to the medicine.

 The accelerated approval restricted Medicare payment of the drug to those in a clinical trial, but no such trials are underway for Leqembi, resulting in negligible sales so far.
 Most U.S. Alzheimer's patients are Medicare-eligible.
 Regular approval would make Leqembi the first in its class of drugs that work by removing sticky amyloid plaques from the brain to achieve the regulatory milestone.